-Enclosed by it’s huge curtain wall the Tower of London was safe from the flames although it is from here that a lot of the attempts to stem the fire were co-ordinated.
-The tower was and of course still is, a well known landmark and one of the only buildings in the city to be built solidly of stone given as it’s primary purpose was still defence.
+Enclosed by it’s huge curtain wall the Tower of London was safe from the flames.
+However it was from here that a lot of the attempts to stem the fire were co-ordinated.
+The tower was a well known landmark even back then.
+It was also one of the only buildings in the city to be built solidly of stone given that it’s primary purpose was still defence.
 You can see the tower as soon as you walk out of the station.

 Walk down towards the underpass and walk under the road to the moat of the tower.
 Turn right and head along until you come to All Hallows by the Tower church.